 Should The American Board of Orthopaedic Surgery, Inc., The American Board of Plastic Surgery, Inc. and The American Board of Surgery, Inc., in their sole discretion, cancel the Hand Surgery Certification and Recertification Examination, or as a result of events beyond its control be unable to administer the Hand Surgery Certification and Recertification Examination at the appointed date, time and location; or should the Boards fail to conclude a diplomate's Hand Surgery Certification or Recertification Examination, the Board is not responsible for any expense the diplomate may have incurred in connection with the canceled Hand Surgery Certification or Recertification Examination, nor for any expense the diplomate may incur for any substitute Hand Surgery Certification or Recertification Examination.

 Examination Scoring

-The Examination is scored and analyzed by the National Board of Medical Examiners (NBME), which is a data processing and testing organization.
-NBME has extensive experience in the scoring and analysis of medical examinations.
+The Examination is scored and analyzed by the American Board of Orthopaedic Surgery.
 The Board is confident that the scoring is done with absolute accuracy.

 Results and Policies

 Results